Refurbishing the Wavetek SAM for 88–108 MHz

 Connect a frequency counter to CALIBRATION OUT.
 Adjust the slug within the calibrator module for 150 MHz.
 Then connect a 75Ω RF voltmeter or power meter and adjust the trimpot next to the module for +20 dBmV (−28.8 dBm).
 Be sure to account for the loss of the measurement cable.

 Jumper CALIBRATION OUT to RF IN with a cable no longer than a few inches.
-Tune to 150 MHz, set the attenuator so that +15 and +25 show in the meter windows, lock the CALIBRATION SET screwdriver adjustment at midpoint, set GAIN to CAL and AFC on, and fine tune to peak the meter.
-Then adjust M5 so that the meter is at midscale.
+Switch to signal level mode, tune to 150 MHz, set the attenuator so that +15 and +25 show in the meter windows, set GAIN to CAL and AFC on, and peak the meter with FINE TUNE.
+Then adjust CALIBRATION SET so that the meter is at midscale.
+If the control has insufficient range, adjust L3 until it does and then redo the signal level mode alignment without changing L3.

 The vertical board provides trimpots to calibrate the dial.
 The six pots on the left align the low end of each band.
 The pots follow the order of the rotary bandswitch.
 The six pots on the right, somewhat deeper, align the upper ends.
 Center FINE TUNE and turn AFC off.
 Pick frequencies near the lower and upper band limits and adjust the pots using an accurate signal generator.
 The two adjustments interact somewhat.
 Check the calibration near the center of each band before moving on to the next.
 Dial accuracy is specified as ±1 MHz.